spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-external-registry.md

    [Upload Cluster Images to External Registry with Palette Edge CLI](./upload-images-to-registry.md) to learn how to use the Palette Edge CLI to upload all images in a cluster profile to an external registry.

-9. Follow the [Create Cluster Definition](../site-installation/cluster-deployment.md) and deploy your cluster.
+9. Follow the [Create Cluster Definition](../site-installation/cluster-deployment.md) guide and deploy your cluster.

 ## Validate